jrouwe/JoltPhysics/Docs/APIChanges.md

 Changes that make some state saved through SaveBinaryState from a prior version of the library unreadable by the new version is marked as *SBS*.
 See 'Saving Shapes' in [Architecture and API documentation](https://jrouwe.github.io/JoltPhysics/) for further information.

+## Changes between v4.0.0 and v4.0.1

+* No breaking changes.

 ## Changes between v3.0.1 and v4.0.0

 * 20231003 - *SBS* - Bug fix in serialization of SoftBodySharedSettings breaks binary serialization format. (ccb250747eee4dedebfa02d950775478fb52f786)